localstack/docs/content/en/user-guide/aws/support/index.md

 }
 ```

-### Resolve a case
+### Resolve a support case

-To resolve a case, you can use the [`ResolveCase`](https://docs.aws.amazon.com/goto/WebAPI/support-2013-04-15/ResolveCase) API.
+To resolve a support case, you can use the [`ResolveCase`](https://docs.aws.amazon.com/goto/WebAPI/support-2013-04-15/ResolveCase) API.
 The following example resolves the case created in the previous step.

 {{< command >}}
 $ awslocal support resolve-case \